Geeky stuff

 This F2 has Seymour Duncan pickups with series/parallel switching for each double pickup.
 Parallel wiring of two pickups is what you are to hear on a Stratocaster when positions 2 or 4 are selected on a 5-way switch.
 Parallel wiring adds clarity.
 In contrast, wiring two pickups in series produces a longer path with increased resistance, adding volume whilst preventing the highest frequencies from getting through.
 Besides being noticeably louder, series wiring emphasises low and midrange tones.
 I am very impressed with this beautiful instrument.
 It features on many of the tracks on our second album, Scent of the Moon.

-I also record with a black Faith Venus Eclipse acoustic 12-string, which has superb balance, direct into the PA or the desk, and I also have a black (again) Yamaha APX500.
+I also record with a black Faith Venus Eclipse acoustic 12-string, which has superb balance, and I have a black (again) Yamaha APX500.
 Occasionally I use my (yet again) black Shergold Custom Double (6 & 12 string) – a piece of British guitar history that weighs a ton!

 I have a couple of ukuleles, a Laka soprano and a Cordoba tenor with I mostly use just to keep the fingers moving, but they sometimes crop up on recordings, far back in the mix.

-For effects, I use Boss CE-5, DS-1, OC-3 and TR-2, Caline CP-11 and Dunlop Cry Baby.
+For effects, I use Boss CE-5, DS-1, OC-3 and TR-2, Electro-Harmonix Big Muff and Dunlop Cry Baby.
 Tremolo is the one effect I couldn’t do without.
+Some decades ago I had a Colorsound wah-wah pedal and a Dallas-Arbiter FuzzFace, now both sadly gone.
+Who helped himself to those?

 I’ve always enjoyed mucking around with synths.
-I have a Waldorf Streichfett for lush chords and an Arturia MiniBrute SE analogue monosynth for creating sounds from scratch.
-The MiniBrute also acts as a MIDI controller for the Streichfett.
-For the rare occasions when we need a drum machine I have a Boss DR-500, a venerable box that does the job.
-I am no pianist, but very occasionally I play (my wife’s) Yamaha P-45 or Roland FP-30 full-size keyboard.”
+I use a Waldorf Streichfett for lush chords and an Arturia MiniBrute SE analog monosynth for creating sounds from scratch.
+I also used a Korg EA-1 Electribe on a track on “Happy Planet” For the rare occasions when we need a drum machine I have a Boss DR-500, a venerable box that does the job.
+I am no pianist, but very occasionally I play (my wife’s) Yamaha P-45 or Roland FP-30 keyboards.”

 Bernard